thiagoneye/project-particulate_transport_simulator/README.md

 Simulator for analysis of availability and projection of production in an environment for the production of slabs from particulates, considering the equipment:

-- Mills (source of particulate production)
+- Mills (source of particulate production).
-- Silos (particulate intermediate storage area)
+- Silos (particulate intermediate storage area).
-- Transport System (set of piping, threads and geared motors, for particulate transport)
+- Transport System (set of piping, threads and geared motors, for particulate transport).
+- Scale (particulate intermediate storage area).
-- Production Lines (particulate processing station for item/plate)
+- Production Lines (particulate processing station for item/plate).

 The structure of the manufacturing environment can be seen in the flowchart below.